 Access to a sink/running water is also required although this does not need to be in the darkroom.

-We offer a range of photo chemistry from paper and film developers to stop bath, fixers, washaid and toners.
+We offer a range of photo chemicals from paper and film developers to stop bath, fixers, washaid and toners.
 To process paper you will only need a paper developer, stop bath and fixer.

-For our recommendations on which chemistry to use and how to prepare them please read our Beginner's Guide to Choosing Chemistry for Printing or our introduction to the various different paper developers.
+For our recommendations on which chemicals to use and how to prepare them please read our Beginner's Guide to Choosing Chemistry for Printing or our introduction to the various different paper developers.